jiacheng-0/az-900-fundamentals-notes/README.md

  describe the functionality and usage of Network Security Groups (NSG)

+### Network Security Groups (NSG)

+- 4 information
+  - source/target port
+  - source/dest address
+  - direction inbound/outbound
+  - protocol

+- Filter based on
+  - TCP/UDP protocol
+  - Port number
+    - RDP etc.
+- <strong>Network Security Group</strong> is a service that allows customers to <strong>filter</strong> <strong>both</strong> <strong>inbound</strong> (incoming) and <strong>outbound</strong> (outgoing) traffic from and to resources that are located in the Azure Virtual Network.

+- ❌ Application security groups are not used to **filter traffic** based on the network protocol

+#### Association

+Assigned to ✅

+- Vnet Subnet
+- Network interface

+Cannot to ❌

+- Vnet

  describe the functionality and usage of Azure Firewall

  describe the functionality and usage of Azure DDoS protection

+### Azure DDoS protection

+- Standard
+  - has logging, alert, and telemetry
+- Basic

 # Describe identity, governance, privacy, and compliance features (20- 25%)